Skip to main content

 The IDLC is a governing council whose mandate is to drive institutional change through the decolonization and indigenization of Concordia University.
 The IDLC provides leadership to the University, and undertakes this work for the benefit of past, present, and future students, faculty and staff, to prepare the ground for ongoing and increasing efforts to recalibrate the University’s internal and external relationships with Indigenous peoples.

 The IDLC oversees and guides the implementation of the Indigenous Directions Action Plan in partnership with the Concordia University community.
-The IDLC provides advice and makes recommendations to the Office of the Provost and Vice-President, Academic Affairs, senior management and other university stakeholders on matters related to the decolonization and indigenization of the University.
+The IDLC provides advice and guidance, and makes recommendations to the Office of the Provost and Vice-President, Academic Affairs, senior management and other university stakeholders on matters related to the decolonization and indigenization of the University.

 The IDLC is committed through the Chair to report to the University’s senior administration.
 The Chair will keep the Provost advised of issues and events that may concern the Provost or the President in the exercise of their responsibilities.
 The Provost and the Chair will consult with each other on relevant actions and strategies and will keep each other informed on trends, emerging issues and results achieved in relation to the implementation of the Action Plan.
 The Provost and the Chair will meet as required to discuss issues relating to the delivery of the IDLC’s mandate.

-The IDLC acknowledges that it is accountable to the University and to Indigenous peoples in exercising its mandate.
+The IDLC acknowledges that it is accountable to the University and to Indigenous Peoples in exercising its mandate.
 The Chair is accountable to the IDLC to report to the Provost in a timely, accurate and transparent manner, the issues and concerns of the IDLC.

 Concordia University recognizes that the IDLC is a statutory entity which exercises powers and performs duties in accordance with its mandate.
-The University will ensure that the support or services provided to the IDLC are of the same quality and standard as provided to other such bodies.
+The University shall ensure that the support or services provided to the IDLC are of the same quality and standard as provided to other such bodies.

 The Chair is responsible for: